Yoonit-Labs/rxjs-yoonit-websocket/README.md

 After installing the project:

-1- At the root of Perse websocket directory, run: `npm link`
+1- At the root of Yoonit websocket directory, run: `npm link`

-2- In the project that you want to use Perse websocket, run: `npm link @cyberlabsai/yoo-websocket`
+2- In the project that you want to use Yoonit websocket, run: `npm link @cyberlabsai/yoo-websocket`

-3- Then, run `npm run watch` on Yoo Websocket directory
+3- Then, run `npm run watch` on Yoonit Websocket directory

 ## How to use it